mim/mim.github.io/t/cisc3620/lectures/02b-introToThreejs.md

   * Add the steeple to the scene, positioning it using `position.set()`
   * Adjust the bounding box in the call to `TW.cameraSetup()` so that you can see the entire church

-Your finished code should work roughly like [barn-and- steeple.html](02b-exercises/barn-and-steeple.html).
+Your finished code should work roughly like [barn-and-steeple.html](02b-exercises/barn-and-steeple.html).

 ## A Hexagon (Optional)